-In preparation for Trekking Through History launching on Kickstarter, we're talking to some of the creators behind the game.
+To celebrate the launch of Trekking Through History, we're talking to some of the creators behind the game.
 This is the second article and video in a five-part series of the making of Trekking Through History.
 This article features the president of Underdog Studios, Nick Bentley.

 Nick has been writing about games for years on his own blog, and he plays a big role in figuring out what games we make next here at Underdog.
 With every game we work on, Nick is there, figuring out how to make it better every step of the way.
 He's constantly asking questions, pushing the envelope, and encouraging us all to think outside of the box.
 He makes us all better, and we're happy to have had his influence on Trekking Through History.